SequentMicrosystems/ti-rpi/MODBUS.md

 # Modbus

 The Heatweb Controller can be accessed via Modbus RTU protocol over RS-485 port.
+For this you need to disconnect the Raspberry UART port from the RS485-1 port by removing the jumpers 485-TX and 485-RX.

 You can set up the RS-485 port with **ti** command.